B-Corp: The Only Certification That Matters

 I hate certifications, especially product certifications.
 At Fireclay Tile, none of our products are certified because, well, we'd rather just tell you what we do and earn your trust by being open and transparent about what we do and how we do it.
 But we do believe in certifying our company, and there is no certification that we believe in more than the B Corporation label.
 The "B" Certification is a symbol of companies using Business as a Force for Good, and I'm proud to announce that Fireclay was just re-certified as a B Corp, remaining the first and only tile manufacturer or tile retailer to earn this distinguished recognition.
 We improved our score almost 15%, going from a bare-minimum 80 in 2015 to a reputable 92!
 (Click here to see our 2016 Report).

 Today there are over 2,000 certified B Corps around the world, including incredible brands like Patagonia, Ben & Jerry's, and King Arthur Flour.
-The B Corporation certification proves different to other eco-certifications in that it quantifies an organization's environmental health, workforce benefits, community contribution and governance transparency through a stringent surveying and point system.
-Serving as a resource and the source of certification, the nonprofit B Lab officiates the certification when an organization meets performance and legal requirements, by scoring a minimum of 80 out of 200 points on the assessment and potentially imbedding the B Corporation Legal Framework into a "company's DNA."
-While extremely challenging, the "Certified B Corporation" stamp of approval sets a standard of accountability, and changes the way one perceives the power of their business or business at large.
+The B Corporation certification proves different from other eco-certification in that it quantifies an organization's environmental health, workforce benefits, community contribution, and governance transparency through a stringent surveying and point system.
+Serving as a resource and the source of certification, the nonprofit B Lab officiates the certification when an organization meets performance and legal requirements, by scoring a minimum of 80 out of 200 points on the assessment and potentially embedding the B Corporation Legal Framework into a "company's DNA."
+While extremely challenging, the "Certified B Corporation" stamp of approval sets a standard of accountability and changes the way one perceives the power of their business or business at large.

 Paying our team members above a Fair Living Wage, and significantly more than California’s $10.50 minimum wage.
 Our production team starts at $12.00 an hour, but with overtime and bonus, most end up earning well over $13.00 per hour.
 We have a stated goal to get to $15 per hour by the end of 2018.
 Company wide our average pay has increased 42% in the past 3 years!